AjeshV/CS980-Data-Science-w-Knowledge-Graphs/README.md

 <Outlinescborfile> <IndexPath> <Pagesoutput> <Sectionsoutput>
 ```

-From IDE (ex: Eclipse) code can be run by providing input files as arguments.
+From IDE (ex: Eclipse) code can be run by providing input files as arguments at build configuration.